Turn Left Turn Right (TV series): Synopsis

-Tai (Korapat Kirdpan) dreams of being a sculptor but is torn with the wishes of his parents, who wants him to study marketing and his girlfriend Sangnuea (Wanwimol Jaenasavamethee), who wants him to study the same major with her.
-He has to choose between living up to others' expectation or his own dreams.
+Tai dreams of being a sculptor, but he is torn between his parents' wishes for him to study marketing and his girlfriend Sangnuea's desire for them to study the same subject together.
+He must choose between meeting others' expectations and following his dreams.

-A young musician named Gun (Prachaya Ruangroj), who was waiting for his true love, crosses paths with Aye (Chayanit Chansangavej).
-While their relationship is going well, he encounters a choice of leaving his old life and moving to Taiwan with Aye.
+Meanwhile, a young musician named Gun, who is waiting for his true love, crosses paths with Aye.
+While their relationship is going well, Gun is faced with the choice of leaving his old life behind and moving to Taiwan with Aye.

+When Pat learns that his long-time friend Tisha is going to marry someone else, he is devastated.
+He later discovers that Tisha had been in an accident and experienced a temporary loss of memory.
+She thought she was dating Pat, but what she remembers is false.
+Still, he decides to return her to her real boyfriend.

-All three of them faced with their own problem until they'd been brought to a mysterious bar, "Somewhere only we know".
-Its owner, Tor (Singto Numchok), offers them a second chance to turn back time for a new choice to either follow their heart or listen to their head.
+The three of them are faced with their own problems until they find themselves in a mysterious bar called "Somewhere Only We Know".
+The owner, Tor, offers them a second chance to turn back time and make a different choice: to follow their heart or listen to their head.
 Whatever choice they make, their lives will never be the same.